 Homegrown founders Ben Friedman and Brad Gillis believe where their food comes from and how people, animals, and the land were treated along the way, has a positive impact on communities and the environment.
-They believe that starting their own organic farms near their stores in each market helps to continue the trend of taking fine dining ideas and the slow food movement into a more accessible fast-casual restaurant format.
-Homegrown Sprouting Farms Discovery Bay spans two acres and focuses on food access and sustainable agriculture education.
+Thus, they established two acre Homegrown Sprouting Farms Discovery Bay.
 “We are thrilled to have an organic farm to support our three new stores with hyper-seasonal produce, and we could not have found a better location or nonprofit partner to work with,” says Friedman.
 “This is a great opportunity for us to not only to grow local produce for our stores, but to also get involved in the local sustainable food community.
-Plus, California’s growing season is much longer than Seattle’s, so we’re excited to finally get to farm year round in California” he added.
+Plus, California’s growing season is much longer than Seattle’s, so we’re excited to finally get to farm year round in California,” he added.

 Friedman and Gillis started Homegrown with one mission – to not only create sandwiches with sustainable ingredients but also to make sandwich creation sustainable itself.
 Homegrown is a fast-casual restaurant with a conscience.
 Every element of the sandwich shop is thoughtfully curated and its impact on the environment evaluated: from the reclaimed building materials used to construct each store, to offsetting 100% of each store’s electric power usage with clean wind energy, to the hyper local ingredients in each sandwich, soup and salad.

 To connect with the food and people of NorCal, Friedman and Gillis loaded up a 1986 (their birth year) Volkswagen Westfalia van with camping and hiking gear, a canoe, and of course sandwiches, and road tripped to the West Coast to meet with the local farmers and producers.
 Along the way, the pair formed relationships with Pt.
-Reyes Farmstead Cheese, Petaluma Creamery, Dick Taylor Chocolate, Sightless Coffee and Glaum Egg Ranch eggs, all of which are incorporated into their Bay Area menus.
-The Bay Area stores’ menus will include the Point Reyes cobb salad with Point Reyes blue cheese and the bacon/egg/cheese, a breakfast sandwich featuring Petaluma Creamery jack cheese and Glaum Egg Ranch eggs, as well as a seasonal sandwich focused on the unique, seasonal flavors and producers of the Northern California region.
+Reyes Farmstead Cheese, Petaluma Creamery, Dick Taylor Chocolate, Sightglass Coffee and Glaum Egg Ranch eggs, the products of which are incorporated into their Bay Area menus.

 Homegrown Lafayette’s menu features sandwiches such as chicken pesto, smoked pastrami, caprese, chicken/cherry/pecan, hummus/roasted red peppers, ham/jack, turkey/bacon/avocado, BLT, and grass-fed steak/bleu.
 The spring seasonal sandwich is the Nopalito Chicken Torta, featuring grilled chicken breast, Nopalito salsa, Oaxacan cheese, avocado, roasted garlic aioli and cherry tomatoes.
 Salads include grilled chicken, Point Reyes cobb, and BLT.
 Grain bowls feature hatch chili steak, chicken/avocado, beet/apple, and garlic roasted tofu.
 Be sure to try the self serve organic agave lemonade.
 Sightglass coffee makes caffeine lovers swoon.
 Additional soups, sides, desserts, drinks, all-day breakfasts sandwiches, and a kids’ menu including turkey & cheese, grilled cheese, and a PBJ round out the offerings.